IAP-Bredefleur-April 25-257

 Growing for the future with respect for nature

-Bredefleur's move toward crate cultivation on rolling bench systems is more than just a technical upgrade: it's a forward-looking vision.
-With less water, more efficient energy use, and a stronger, more beautiful product, Ruben Evers shows that innovation and sustainability go hand in hand.
-For florists and wholesalers, it means not only a more reliable supply but also an inspiring story behind every stem.
+Bredefleur's commitment to crate growing in roller table systems is more than a technical upgrade: it is a vision of the future.
+With less water, more efficient energy use and a good product, Ruben Evers shows that innovation and sustainability go perfectly together.
+For florists and wholesalers, that means not only a more consistent supply, but also a story that inspires.